If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 There was unprecedented media attention, public interest, and heightened security involving various agencies.

-And yet the trial was a bit of a paradox because once the courtroom doors were closed, the trial itself was no more special, unique, or extraordinary than the other 32 criminal trials that took place in this courthouse at the same exact time.
+And yet, the trial was a bit of a paradox because once the courtroom doors were closed, the trial itself was no more special, unique, or extraordinary than the other 32 criminal trials that took place in this courthouse at the same exact time.

 And it was all conducted pursuant to the rules of procedure and guided by the law.

-Anyway, here to analyze all of this, our legal panel, Greg Jarrett, Fox News legal analyst, best selling author, David Schoen, civil rights attorney.
+Anyway, here to analyze all of this, our legal panel, Greg Jarrett, Fox News legal analyst, best-selling author, David Schoen, civil rights attorney.

-Uh welcome both of you back to the program and Greg start with you.
+Welcome both of you back to the program.

 Yeah, there's a veritable smorgasbord of irreversible errors made by the judge.

-Testimony from White House officials, numerous presidential records, should never have been introduced.
+Testimony from White House officials, numerous presidential records should never have been introduced.

-It was certainly a important to them.
+It was certainly important to them.

 And I had to laugh today.

-You know, the prosecutor, Steinglass condemning Donald Trump, and you know, using the kind of descriptive language that's normally reserved for serial killers, not somebody convicted of a bookkeeping error.
+You know, the prosecutor, Steinglass, condemning Donald Trump and, you know, using the kind of descriptive language that's normally reserved for serial killers, not somebody convicted of a bookkeeping error.

-Uh by the way, this is not a city that takes crime seriously.
+By the way, this is not a city that takes crime seriously.

 Look at the Daniel Penny case.